Cervical Herniated Discs

 Treatments of Cervical Herniated Disc

 Minimally Invasive spine surgery for a herniated cervical disc is considered if symptoms persist even after all non-surgical treatment options have been exhausted.
 A panel of expert physicians and spine specialists considers the age and medical history of the patient to determine the suitability of spinal surgery and spinal fusion.
-The most popular surgical options are:

 Need help finding a doctor who gives you the best neuro spine care in New Jersey?
 Call us now and schedule your appointment today.